Home

 Instructions for the lucky star can be found here.

-Other stars you can make are the modular star (which can be any number of points you like - 4, 5, 6, even 10-pointed if you like!) and also the four-pointed star, which is a lovely traditional-looking model.
+Other stars you can make include the modular star (which can be any number of points you like - 4, 5, 6, even 10-pointed if you like!) and also the four-pointed star, which is a lovely traditional-looking model.

 Gift Boxes For All Those Smaller Gifts

-These gift boxes are simply wonderful!
-To make a lid for the gift box, you make the box slightly bigger (eg 0.5 - 1 centimeter larger).
+These christmas origami gift boxes are simply wonderful!
+To make a lid for the gift box, you make the box slightly bigger (eg 0.5 - 1 centimetre larger).
 If you make the box with patterned paper, I dont think it needs any extra decoration, but if you make it with plain, or white paper, you can top it with a gift bow (instructions are below) or even some lovely lucky stars (see above).
 The size of these boxes are only limited by what size paper you have - but if you're making larger boxes than can be made from a sheet of office-sized paper, you may need stronger paper/card.

 Instructions for the origami box can be found here.